C-Mierez/NextJS-State/README.md

 Then it's just a matter of using the `data` returned by this hook instead of the previous one used for the *useMemo*.

+Finally, just wrap the tree with a `QueryClientProvider` initialized with a `QueryClient`.

 --

 A better yet more complex way of using React Query is